guettli/n-days-later-method/README.md

 # Asking and Nagging

-In the hope to find an n-days-later system for my mails I am asking and nagging from time to time:
+In the hope to find a perfect n-days-later system for me I am asking and nagging from time to time:

 https://softwarerecs.stackexchange.com/questions/62192/inbox-zero-tool

 https://stackoverflow.com/questions/56292398/hide-snooze-issues-in-youtrack (The corresponding issue at [youtrack](https://youtrack.jetbrains.com/issue/JT-53399) has already three up-votes)

 https://github.com/mailpile/Mailpile/issues/1951

+# Current best solution

+Gmail with Simple Notes Plugin.
+But this is far from perfect.
+Snoozing an email is not easily done via keyboard.